ctefee/fend-project-memory-game/README.md

 - If the cards match, both cards stay flipped over.
 - If the cards do not match, both cards are returned to their initial hidden state.

-The game ends once all cards have been correctly matched.
+The game ends once all cards have been correctly matched!

-Goodluck!